Skip to content

 Unless otherwise stated:

-• UUIDs are encoded as text strings in canonical UUID format.
+• UUIDs MUST be encoded as UTF-8 text strings in canonical UUID format.

 6.3 Simplified CBOR Notation